DoctorLogicProduct/dltest/_pages/products/content-multiplier/content-multiplier.md

 - component: callout-headline
   component_css: callout-headline
   class: callout-headline__content
-  headline: "<span>72%</span> of marketers found content creation is the most effective SEO Tactic"
+  headline: "<span>72%</span> of marketers found content creation is the most effective SEO Tactic."
   source: "HubSpot"
 - component: feature-1
   component_css: feature
   class: content-multiplier__feature--2
   headline: "Enhanced Provider Bio"
   text: "Patients are interested in knowing more about who will be treating them.
 Engage your patients with a bio on why you are the clear choice.
-You and your staff members will receive individual bio pages with specific, integrated, relevant content that will convey expertise, experience and most of all trust."
+You and your staff members will receive individual bio pages with specific, integrated, relevant content that will convey expertise, experience and most of all, trust."
   btn:
   img: "/img/products/content-multiplier/provider-bio.jpg"
   alt: "Enhanced Provider Bios"